miublue/lang/README.md

 # nlang
-Toy compiler for a tiny language that i made for fun.
+Tiny compiler for a toy language that i made for fun.
 It is not a serious project.
 I didn't feel like thinking up a name so i picked a random letter (like all good languages do).
 (Only targets x86_64 linux btw).